-Counseling delivered by physicians and other health professionals significantly increases quit rates over self-initiated strategies.(24) Even brief (3-minute) periods of counseling urging a smoker to quit improve smoking cessation rates.(24) There is a relationship between counseling intensity and cessation success.(25) Ways to intensify treatment include increasing the length of the treatment session, the number of treatment sessions, and the number of weeks over which the treatment is delivered.
-Sustained quit rates of 10.9% at 6 months have been achieved when clinician tutorials and feedback are linked to counseling sessions.(26) Financial incentive models for smoking cessation have also been reported to be effective in facilitating smoking cessation.
-In general, incentive programs were more effective than usual care in increasing smoking cessation rates.(28)
+Counseling delivered by physicians and other health professionals significantly increases quit rates over self-initiated strategies.
+Even brief (3-minute) periods of counseling urging a smoker to quit improve smoking cessation rates.
+There is a relationship between counseling intensity and cessation success.
+Ways to intensify treatment include increasing the length of the treatment session, the number of treatment sessions, and the number of weeks over which the treatment is delivered.
+Sustained quit rates of 10.9% at 6 months have been achieved when clinician tutorials and feedback are linked to counseling sessions.
+Financial incentive models for smoking cessation have also been reported to be effective in facilitating smoking cessation.
+In general, incentive programs were more effective than usual care in increasing smoking cessation rates at 6 months.
+The combination of pharmacotherapy and behavioral support increases smoking cessation rates.

-BRIEF STR ATEGIES TO HELP THE PATIENT WILLING TO QUIT • ASK: Systematically identify all tobacco users at every visit.
+BRIEF STRA ATEGIES TO HELP THE PATIENT WILLING TO QUIT • ASK: Systematically identify all tobacco users at every visit.
 Implement an office-wide system that ensures that, for EVERY patient at EVERY clinic visit, tobacco-use status is queried and documented. • ADVISE: Strongly urge all tobacco users to quit.
 In a clear, strong, and personalized manner, urge every tobacco user to quit. • ASSESS: Determine willingness and rationale of patient's desire to make a quit attempt.
 Ask every tobacco user if he or she is willing to make a quit attempt at this time (e.g., within the next 30 days). • ASSIST: Aid the patient in quitting.
 Help the patient with a quit plan; provide practical counseling; provide intra-treatment social support; help the patient obtain extra-treatment social support; recommend use of approved pharmacotherapy except in special circumstances; provide supplementary materials. • ARRANGE: Schedule follow-up contact.
 Schedule follow-up contact, either in person or via telephone.
 TABLE 3.1